-I’m Professor and Vice Chair of English at Washington State University.
-I teach undergraduate and graduate courses in nineteenth- and early twentieth-century American literature, women writers, naturalism, regionalism, modernism, and realism.
+Professor and Director of Graduate Studies, English Department, Washington State University.
+Undergraduate and graduate courses in nineteenth- and early twentieth-century American literature, women writers, naturalism, regionalism, modernism, and realism.

 My book Bitter Tastes: Literary Naturalism and Early Cinema in American Women’s Writing was published by the University of Georgia Press in September 2016.
 I am the associate editor of the Complete Works of Edith Wharton (under contract at Oxford University Press) and the volume editor for The House of Mirth.
 I am the incoming editor of Stephen Crane Studies.

 Before coming to WSU in 2004, I was an associate professor of English at Gonzaga University, where I earned tenure and won the university’s Outstanding Scholarship award in 2000.
 My first book Resisting Regionalism: Gender and Naturalism in American Fiction, 1880-1915 (Ohio U P, 1997), won the Northeast Modern Language Association book prize in 1995.
 Publications, several of which have been reprinted, include articles in Studies in American Fiction, American Literary Realism, Studies in American Naturalism, Legacy, Resources for American Literary Study, Great Plains Quarterly, and the Norton Critical Edition of McTeague.